sunneydev/tbc-api/README.md

 async function main() {
   const tbc = new TBC();

-  // authenticate once with your credentials, await tbc.auth();
+  // authenticate once with your credentials await tbc.auth();

   // get your accounts